-‘A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+‘A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

-A child of compulsory school age or a young person has a learning difficulty or a disability if they:
+A child of compulsory school age or a young person has a learning difficulty or a disability if he or she:

 • has significantly greater difficulty in learning than the majority of others of the same age or